scionproto/scion/doc/tutorials/deploy.rst

 The topology information is needed by Router and Control Service instances, and also by end-host applications.
 For more information on the topology files, see :ref:`common-conf-topo`.

 1. First, download the provided AS wide tutorial deployment topology file.
 This contains a concise representation of the topology drawn above.
-This topology file is available at: :download:`TutorialDeploymentTopology.topo <TutorialDeploymentTopology.topo>` .
+This topology file is available at: :download:`TutorialDeploymentTopology.topo <deploy/TutorialDeploymentTopology.topo>`.
 Download the file to the scion01 VM.

 2. Using the above AS wide tutorial file, the required certificates will be generated and then distributed across all the hosts.
 To generate all required certificates, execute the following command on the machine where you downloaded the global topology (scion01).